 Steps:

-➤ At first, go to the Start screen and search for the Spreadsheet Compare app and open it.
+➤ Go to the Start screen, search for the Spreadsheet Compare app, and open it.

 ➤ Go to Home Tab >> Compare Files Option.

-In this way, you will get the highlighted values which are showing the differences between the two sheets, and here you can see the two sheets side by side which you are comparing.
-Besides this, you are getting the description also which is indicating the different cells and values.
+Get the highlighted values that show the differences between the two sheets, and here you can see the two sheets side by side that you are comparing.
+You are getting the description that indicates the different cells and values.

 Note: